CIS565-Fall-2021/Project2-Stream-Compaction/README.md

 - Fix: Need a if-statement to make sure we never access```XY[-1]```.
 Also need to make sure ```__syncthreads()``` are **not** in the if-statement.

 > When a ```__syncthread()``` statement is placed in an if-statement, either all or none of the threads in a block execute the path that includes the __syncthreads().
 PMPP p.59

+## Note

+- CPU sequential scan algorithms are linear algorithms and are extremely work-efficient.
+- Expected speed:  Thrust > GPU Efficient(Brent Kung) >= CPU > Naive GPU (koggle stone)
+  - Why is Naive GPU slower than CPU ?
+    - Naive GPU has control divergence in the first warp.
+Performance hit is worse for smaller block size.
+    - Naive GPU is not work-efficient.
+Naive GPU has NlogN - (N - 1), whereas CPU has only (N - 1)